discretize/discretize-guides/builds/elementalist/power-catalyst/index.md

 - Swords with slaying sigils (see [Cheat Sheet](/guides/cheat-sheet))
 - A staff to precast <Trait name="Elemental Empowerment"/>
 - Scepter to precast <Boon name="Might"/>
-- Hammer to replace Sword/Warhorn entirely
+- Hammer to replace Sword/Warhorn entirely (more information below)

 </Character>